ecylchang/VOU_Blazars/README.md

 (Specify the nh, and the error elliptical, major axis, minor axis, position angle)

 $ ./bin/vou-blazars 153.76 49.43 30.
 20 15 10 120
-(Specify two error regions, one is circle with radius 20, the other is elliptical 15 10 120degree) Note that if you specify one circle and one elliptical, circle go first.
+(Specify two error regions, one is circle with radius 20, the other is elliptical 15 10 120 degrees) Note that if you specify one circle and one elliptical, circle go first.

 $ ./bin/vou-blazars 153.76 49.43 30.
 3.e21 20 15 10 120